Imprimis

 Imprimis is the monthly speech digest of Hillsdale College, published by the Center for Constructive Alternatives.
 Salon.com described it as "the most influential conservative publication you've never heard of."
 Its name is Latin, meaning both 'in the first place' and the second person singular of the verb to print.

 History

 Imprimis was founded in 1972 by Clark Durant and George Roche III as a free alumni service.
 Lew Rockwell was an early editor.
 Hillsdale's then-President George Roche III initially sent 1,000 issues to "friends of the College."
 The publication improved Hillsdale's name recognition and did "wonders for out-of-state enrollment" as its circulation "ballooned."
 By the 1980s, Imprimis and Hillsdale were "closely associated with intellectual ferment on the right".

-Imprimis's circulation has grown to 5.5 million as of 2021.
+Hillsdale College claims that Imprimis's readership has grown to over 6.8 million as of 2025.
 It is a free publication but encourages donations.
 Distribution is no longer limited to alumni.